 “The big thing that differentiates CloudSigma from the other vendors we were considering was the easy to navigate ACLs.
-CloudSigma’s feature to delegate and partition accesses without delegating the money was very useful for us” Stefan Winter, R&D Engineer @ RESTENA
+CloudSigma’s feature to delegate and partition access without delegating the money was very useful for us” Stefan Winter, R&D Engineer @ RESTENA

 Based on the several disadvantages of the on-premise solution, LAM was confident in its decision to switch the second part of the course to the cloud, supported by RESTENA.
 The partnership with CloudSigma was an easy choice for RESTENA, as the company’s solution ticked all the boxes.

-This allowed the students to work on their own virtual machines from any place, while keeping the billing and cost away from them.
+This allowed the students to work on their own virtual machines from any place while keeping the billing and cost away from them.

 On top of the ACLs, RESTENA found CloudSigma’s basic service and the lightweight and intuitive user interface advantageous to other cloud providers.
-This allowed for an affordable and faster solution which perfectly suited RESTENA’s needs.
+This allowed for an affordable and faster solution which perfectly suited RESTENA’s cloud needs.

 “In terms of CloudSigma’s performance everybody was very happy.
 Both the teacher and the students thought that the speed was excellent.
 Even though we have made the decision to set up the machines with the minimum RAM that a Windows server needs, the performance was still great.”

 “The switchover from on-premise to cloud solutions in the middle of the curriculum forced students to start fresh on their cloud VM.
-We were worried that the process will lead to a loss of time for installing and configuring Windows and an ActiveDirectory domain again.
+We worried that the process will lead to a loss of time for installing and configuring Windows and an ActiveDirectory domain again.
 Thanks to CloudSigma, there was little to no timeloss.
 It also helped that CloudSigma’s interface is very simple and intuitive.”
 Stefan Winter, R&D Engineer @ RESTENA

 When it comes to migrating to the cloud, RESTENA was very happy with CloudSigma’s services.
 In particular, the ability to clone existing virtual machines enabled the teacher to prepare a basic installation of the Windows VMs and clone that for each student.
 As a result, the time offset that resulted from the switch from on-premise to the cloud was minimised.

 “In terms of billing CloudSigma surpasses its competitors because other providers will keep the machines running and one day knock at your door with the bill.
 In a setting like ours, we wanted to have full control on how much we pay.
 So, we really appreciated that with CloudSigma if you run out of funds there is no additional billing.
 For us, this was very important.
-We were also happy with CloudSigma’s five minutes burst cycles, which made billing very flexible and fit our particular needs for this project.”
+We were also happy with CloudSigma’s five minutes burst cycles.
+They made billing very flexible and fit our particular needs for this project.”

-““Working with VMs allowed the teacher to login to the students’ machines for evaluation and problem solving.
+“Working with VMs allowed the teacher to login to the students’ machines for evaluation and problem solving.
 The students could not possibly lose their machines because of system failure.
 All in all, the services of CloudSigma were very reliable and the results of the switch were very positive.”